 - the role of multi academy trusts (MATs) and free schools.

 With the conference following the expected re-opening of primary schools on June 1st, a key focus for discussion on the day will be the impact of the COVID-19 pandemic on the school system and its operation, and on all those involved.

 We expect the agenda to bring out latest thinking on what the coronavirus crisis means for the future of the school system, including:

 - lessons for best practice, innovation and collaboration that can be taken forward from the way that schools have adapted to the unprecedented challenges that have been faced,

 - the extra support that may be required going forward for schools and their staff, and for pupils and their families, as systems, practices and structures respond to new priorities.

-- Impact so far of Ofsted’s new education inspection framework on improving provision within schools - particularly the four new judgements, including ‘quality of education’;
+- Assessing the effect of Ofsted’s new education inspection framework on improving provision within schools - particularly the four new judgements, including ‘quality of education’;

 - Next steps for the free schools programme - with the Government aiming to the see next wave of free schools implemented in deprived communities;

 - The role of multi-academy trusts in supporting school improvement - including collaborative models and options for incentivising successful trusts to take on schools in need of improvement; and

 - Future of Teaching School Hubs set up aiming to help improve teacher recruitment retention and development, and school to school support with reports of the programme being cut back.

 - Ofsted’s recent Fight or flight?
 How 'stuck' schools are overcoming isolation report - on why some schools haven’t been able to improve, and why others have made progress,